Tpichardo/azure-network-protocols/README.md

 1. In Wireshark, select <b>ethernet</b>.
 Then select the blue shark fin at the top left corner of the window to begin viewing the network traffic.
     <img src="https://i.imgur.com/uuF3IKC.png" height="80%" width="80%" alt=""/>
     <img src="https://i.imgur.com/uOzA5mF.png" height="80%" width="80%" alt=""/>
 2. Type `icmp` on the bar at the top to filter for ICMP traffic only.
 ICMP, or Internet Control Message Protocol operates on layer 3 of the OSI model and is used to relay information about network issues.
 Ping is a tool that uses ICMP to test connectivity between two devices by sending an echo request and waiting for an echo reply.
-It's like one computer asks "Hey, are you there?" and the other responds with "Yes, I'm here."
+It's like one computer asks "Hey, are you there?" and the other responds with "Yes, I'm here."<br>
     <img src="https://i.imgur.com/5VmhUAp.png" height="80%" width="80%" alt=""/>
 3. Open PowerShell on the Windows VM to ping the linux VM.
 Let's ping the Linux VM's private IP address instead of the public IP address for improved security and efficiency: `ping 10.0.0.5`.
     <img src="https://i.imgur.com/LBHFZtz.png" height="80%" width="80%" alt=""/>